How To Use BRS Biopellets

 Depending on the system add new Biopellets every 6-12 months.
 Do not remove remaining biopellets.

-- It is difficult to control the dominant strains of bacteria in the aquarium, however continual dosing of beneficial bacteria strains found in supplements such as zeobak may help with this.
+- It is difficult to control the dominant strains of bacteria in the aquarium, however, continual dosing of beneficial bacteria strains found in supplements such as Zeobak or Brightwell Aquatics Microbacter 7 can help.
+If your having trouble getting results, using bacteria supplements is a great place to start.

 - Some corals and sponges will consume the nitrate laden bacteria which will effectively reduce the amount of nitrate available in the water column.

 - Some aquarists believe potassium could be a limiting factor.
-We recommend levels around 380mL/L. With this system this can typically be achieved with a quality salt mix and a reasonable water change schedule.
+We recommend levels around 380mL/L. A quality salt mix can typically provide sufficient levels of potassium but using additives is also an option

-- We recommend keeping the reactor in a dark area to limit the amount of other organisms living inside the reactor itself.
+- We recommend keeping the reactor in a dark area to limit the amount of algae and organisms living inside the reactor itself.

-- In general the best method to control nitrate is paying close attention to the quantity and types of foods used.
-In this case we believe maintaining a stable supply of food could also be helpful.
-Feeding the same amount at the same times of the day will help stabilize the food supply for both the bacteria and your tanks inhabitants.
-For instance if you feed every weekday, but are gone weekends this might produce instability in the food chain for the bacteria and resulting populations.
-A good automatic feeder could help with this.
+- Feeding the same amount at the same times of the day will help stabilize the food supply for both the bacteria and your tanks inhabitants.
+For instance if you feed every weekday, but are gone weekends this might produce instability in the food chain for the bacteria.
+A good automatic feeder may help you maintain stability.